Jim-299/Jim/README.md

-Hello, just a student here trying to upn his skills
+Hello, just a student here trying to up his skills